Victoria Commercial Bank

 Victoria Commercial Bank (VCB) is a private bank in Kenya.
 It is licensed as a commercial bank, by the Central Bank of Kenya, the Central Bank and national banking regulator.

 Location

 The bank maintains five branches in Nairobi, Kenya's capital.
 The main branch is located at Victoria Towers, in the upscale neighborhood of Upper Hill, about 4.6 km southwest of the central business district of Nairobi, Kenya's capital city.

 History

 Victoria Commercial Bank was established in 1987 as Victoria Finance Company, a non-bank finance institution (NBFI).
-In 1996, following the issuance of a banking licence by the Central Bank of Kenya, the company rebranded to Victoria Commercial Bank.
+In 1996, following the issuance of a banking license by the Central Bank of Kenya, the company rebranded to Victoria Commercial Bank.

 Overview

 The bank is a Tier III private bank in Kenya, East Africa's largest economy.
 VCB focuses on serving large corporations and high-net-worth clients.
 The bank also offers personal banking services to the employees of its corporate clients.
 Later, it began making loans to qualifying small and medium enterprises (SMEs).

 As of December 2022, the bank's total assets were valued at about US$360.3 million (KES:52.08 billion), with shareholders' equity of about US$49.4 million (KES:7.32 billion).